-HumanNet: an extended functional gene network for H. sapiens

-To test the ability of functional networks to improve gene association studies, we first constructed a genome-scale functional network for human genes.
-Diverse distinct lines of evidence, spanning human mRNA coexpression, protein-protein interactions, protein complex, and comparative genomics data sets, in combination with similar lines of evidence from orthologs in yeast, fly, and worm, were analyzed using an approach previously developed and validated for yeast (Lee et al. 2004, 2007a), C. elegans (Lee et al. 2008, 2010b), and Arabidopsis (Lee et al. 2010a).
-In total, 21 large-scale genomics and proteomics data sets from the four species (see Methods; Supplemental Tables S1, S2) were integrated into a functional gene network spanning 476,399 scored functional couplings between 16,243 (87%) of validated human protein encoding genes (Fig. 1A).
+RESULTS HumanNet: an extended functional gene network for H. sapiens and comparative genomics datasets, in combination with similar lines of evidence from orthologs in yeast, fly, and worm, were analyzed, using an approach previously developed and validated for yeast (Lee et al. 2004; Lee et al. 2007a), C. elegans (Lee et al. 2008; Lee et al. 2010b) and Arabidopsis (Lee et al. 2010a).
+In total, 21 large-scale genomics and proteomics datasets from the 4 species (see Methods, Tables S1 and S2) were integrated into a functional gene network spanning 476,399 scored functional couplings between 16,243 (87%) of validated human protein encoding genes (Figure 1A).